hegdeatjm/react-native-camera-mlkit/docs/installation.md

 ### Android

-1. `npm install react-native-camera --save`
+1. `npm install react-native-camera-mlkit --save`
 2. Open up `android/app/src/main/java/[...]/MainApplication.java`

 - Add `import org.reactnative.camera.RNCameraPackage;` to the imports at the top of the file